Pregnancy case studies

 Ms Irvine became pregnant with Mr Porter's child and gave notice that she would be taking unpaid maternity leave.
 The restaurant's financial advisers mistakenly believed that a section 457 sponsored employee was entitled to be paid her full wage during any period of maternity leave.
 Two weeks after giving notice of her intention to take maternity leave, Ms Irvine received advice of the termination of her section 457 visa, and that her employment was also to be terminated, due to the economic downturn.

 Ms Irvine and Mr Porter attended a meeting the following day with Mr Ingall, during which Ms Irvine became upset.
-As they were leaving Mr Porter audibly told one of the other staff members that 'he has just sacked a pregnant woman.'
-Mr Porter came back later to pick up the termination letter and made another comment that this would 'bring the house down'.
+As they were leaving Mr Porter audibly told one of the other staff members that

 The Tribunal found that the decision to terminate the visa sponsorship and Ms Irvine's employment was made in the erroneous belief that Mermaids would have to pay her full wages while on maternity leave, and that this was financially unviable.
 The Tribunal considered the evidence of distress as a result of the termination on Ms Irvine, at a time when her status as a resident of Australia was uncertain and leading up to the birth of a child, and awarded compensation of $15,900 for emotional distress and interest.